Derivation of Wind Loads on Buildings | Worked Example

 Altitude Factor (Calt)

-The altitude factor Calt accounts for the height above a reference datum the structure is been constructed from above the ground.
+The altitude factor Calt accounts for the height above a reference datum the structure has been constructed from above the ground.
 Clauses NA.
 2a and NA.
 2b define how this coefficient is derived:

 { c }_{ alt }=1+0.001A\quad if\quad z\le 10m